(Spoken on New Years Eve)

-Our duty is to be true to God and true to one's own self – a stocktaking of our previous year's foibles and fortes, a striking of a balance sheet of what we have done in the last year from January to this day, the last day of December.
-We have lived for twelve months, and we should take stock of what we have done—strike a balance sheet, as accountants do: what good has been done and also what wrong has been done, how much progress has been made in our soul's longing and aspiration for its destination, and whether we have been moving in the proper direction or whether we have been sidetracked.
+Our duty is to be true to God and true to one's own self—to take stock of our previous year's foibles and fortes, and strike a balance sheet of what we have done in the last year from January to this day, the last day of December.
+We have lived for twelve months, and we should take stock of what we have done—strike a balance sheet, as accountants do: what good has been done and also what wrong has been done, how much progress has been made in our soul's longing and aspiration for its destination, and whether we have been moving in the proper direction or whether we have been side-tracked.
 Throughout the year we may have been moving in the wrong direction—though we must have been moving, no doubt.
-Instead of moving in the eastern direction, quite likely we may have been moving in the opposite direction because the east can be reflected through the west if a mirror is kept midway between the two directions, and wrongly we may move towards the rear part of what is visible before us.
+Instead of moving in the eastern direction, quite likely we may have been moving in the opposite direction because the east can be reflected through the west if a mirror is kept midway between the two directions, and we may wrongly move towards the rear part of what is visible before us.

-Vigilance should be our watchword in the New Year because with all our wisdom and power of will and understanding, we must also remember what caution Bhagavan Sri Krishna has given us as a caution in the Bhagavadgita: indriyāṇi pramāthīni haranti prasabhaṃ manaḥ (Gita 2.60).
+Vigilance should be our watchword in the New Year because with all our wisdom and power of will and understanding, we must also remember the caution Bhagavan Sri Krishna has given us in the Bhagavadgita: indriyāṇi pramāthīni haranti prasabhaṁ manaḥ.
 The senses are too powerful for us.
 They are very active day and night; impetuous, vehement and turbulent are the senses.

-So we pray to the Almighty to give us, to bless us, with sufficient knowledge and strength to withstand the onslaught of the senses.
+Therefore, we pray to the Almighty to bless us with sufficient knowledge and strength to withstand the onslaught of the senses.
 We cannot control the senses because they are in the body and they draw sustenance from the body.
 The bodily needs become bodily passions.
 In the beginning, our weaknesses manifest themselves as preferences.
-“I prefer coffee to tea.”
-We don't say, “I have a passion for a thing.”
+We say, “I prefer coffee to tea.”
+We don't say, “I have a passion for coffee.”
 We say, “I have a preference.”
 Then afterwards it becomes a liking, a little more intense.
 “I would like to have it.”
 It is not merely a preference or a wish; it becomes more intense.
-“I must have it.”
-And it is impossible to live without it.
-When a weakness becomes an uncontrollable, vehement pressure upon ourselves, we call it a passion.
+“I must have it, and it is impossible to live without it.”
+When a weakness becomes an uncontrollable vehement pressure upon ourselves, we call it a passion.
 The senses can slowly lead us into this condition from a harmless state of preference and wish to a serious condition where we would have no succour.
 Awful is life when the soul succumbs to the voice of the senses and the flesh.

-Sadhakas, seekers of truth, therefore have to take a disciplined vow that they shall live a life of minimum comfort and maximum vigilance and understanding.
+Therefore, sadhakas, seekers of Truth, have to take a disciplined vow that they shall live a life of minimum comfort and maximum vigilance and understanding.
 The first vow that we take is that we have minimum comforts.
 We should not ask for luxuries, because luxuries are not necessary for the body.
-The needs of the body are different from the cravings and the passions, greed and luxury.
-So the first and foremost thing to tabulate on our diary today, on this New Year, is what are our needs.
+The needs of the body are different from cravings and passions, greed and luxury.
+So the first and foremost thing to tabulate on our diary today, on this New Year, is what our needs are.
 We will find that our needs are very few.
 They are not many.
-Most of the things that we have are not needs, they are only luxuries; and while we have a right to ask for our needs and creature comforts, we have no right to ask for luxuries because that which exceeds the limit of our needs does not belong to us.
+Most of the things that we have are not our needs, they are only luxuries; and while we have a right to ask for our needs and creature comforts, we have no right to ask for luxuries because that which exceeds the limit of our needs does not belong to us.

 We shall not eat what we have not earned.
 We cannot ask for bread unless we have earned it.
 At least some contribution must have been made in some way, whether physical, psychological, educational, spiritual, or whatever it is.
 What contribution have we made to deserve the bread of our day?
 If we have not made any contribution, we will be reborn for having taken what we have not given.

-The other vow is that we shall not deliberately speak a lie.
-Unconsciously we may utter a falsehood without knowing things properly, that is different; but wantonly we should not speak a lie.
+Another vow is that we shall not deliberately speak a lie.
+If we unconsciously utter a falsehood without knowing things properly, that is different; but intentionally we should not speak a lie.
 We speak lies for the satisfaction of the ego.
 That should not be done.
 This should be one of the vows for the New Year.

 And the most significant vow of sadhakas and novitiates is brahmacharya.
-The control of the senses and the restraint of the mind for craving for objects of sense are vows which have to be fulfilled.
+The control of the senses and the restraint of the mind for craving objects of sense are vows which have to be fulfilled.
 Sattva increases when ahara, or the intake of the senses, becomes pure.
-Ahara means intake of the senses, and not necessarily just the diet which we munch through the mouth.
+Ahara means intake of the senses, and not necessarily just the diet which we take through the mouth.
 All the objects which are fed to the senses are the diet of the senses.
-While we should take pure diet, sattvic diet, it also means we should see sattvic things through the eyes, hear sattvic words through the ears, speak sattvic words through the mouth, and touch and smell only sattvic things.
-All the five senses should be connected only with sattvic objects.
+While we should take a pure diet, a sattvic diet, it also means we should see sattvic things through the eyes, hear sattvic words through the ears, speak sattvic words through the mouth, and touch and smell only sattvic things.
+All the five senses should be connected with only sattvic objects.
 That is ahara shuddhi.
 When ahara shuddhi is there, there is an increase of transparency of character, luminosity of nature.
-When sattva increases within us, our memory power, power of concentration and meditation also get intensified.
-When the power of concentration is there, the knots of the heart of bondage are broken.
-We become liberated.
+When sattva increases within us, our memory power, power of concentration and meditation, also get intensified.
+When the power of concentration is there, the knots of bondage of the heart are broken.
+We attain liberation.

 These are the disciplinary vows which we may undertake as a necessary step in our progress on the path of sadhana and God-realisation.
 But other than these disciplinary methods, there is the higher aim that we have to keep before us always: the ideal of life.
-What is the goal of our life, what is the objective behind us, what is the purpose of our activities – what is it that we want finally in our life.
-This also should be decided, and we had better think it now because we do not know what length of time, what span of life has been allotted to us in this world.
+What is the goal of our life, what is the objective behind us, what is the purpose of our activities?
+What is it that we want finally in our life?
+This also should be decided, and we had better think about it now because we do not know what length of time, what span of life has been allotted to us in this world.
 “Remember death,” Swami Sivanandaji Maharaj used to instruct us.
 “Remember death, and you shall remember everything good for you.”
 This is because death is the greatest teacher of mankind.
 The greatest disciplinarian is time, says Bhagavan Sri Krishna in the Bhagavadgita.
 “Among disciplinarians, I am time.”
 The Time Spirit is the hardest taskmaster in the world.
 He will not spare even a second.
 The second that is gone is gone forever; it will not come back.
 We cannot beg the Time Spirit, “O my Lord, please bring back the time that has gone.
 I am sorry.”
-He will not accept ‘sorry’ or anything of the kind; what has gone has gone.
-Kālaḥ kalayatām aham (Gita 10.30): “Among measurers, among disciplinarians, among restrainers, I am the Time Spirit,” says God.
+He will not accept our apologies or anything of the kind; what has gone has gone.
+Kālaḥ kalayatām aham: “Among measurers, among disciplinarians, among restrainers, I am the Time Spirit,” says the Lord.

 Therefore, the goal of life should be set.
 And, the span of life is counted.
 Every hair of our body is counted, every breath is counted, and every minute of our life is counted and checked.
 It cannot be increased.
-So, together with a life of discipline we should also keep our goals clear before us, and never be mislead or sidetracked, and be ready to quit, whatever be the time of that order.
+So, together with a life of discipline we should also keep our goals clearly before us, and never be misled or side-tracked, and be ready to quit, whatever be the time of that order.

 Krishna Bhagavan ki jai!
-Wish you all a happy New Year of love of God, aspiration for God, and God-realisation in this birth!
-This is the spirit of the New Year which we have to keep up with: tenacity, and great power of will born of understanding, study of scriptures and regular brushing up of our memory through various sadhanas which have been prescribed.
+I wish you all a happy New Year of love of God, aspiration for God, and God-realisation in this birth!
+This is the spirit of the New Year which we have to keep up with: tenacity, and great power of will born of understanding, study of scriptures, and regular brushing up of our memory through various sadhanas which have been prescribed.

 God's grace is upon us all!
 We have to remember again the untiring message of Swami Sivanandaji Maharaj: God first, world next, yourself last.
 Always take God first.
-In every event, in every action and in every enterprise keep God as the first element and the principle; the world should be taken into consideration only afterwards; and we have to be taken into consideration as the last element because God was first, the world came afterwards, and we were the last after the world was created, so we cannot take ourselves first.
-Gurudev's teaching is God is first in everything—in every action, in every enterprise.
-In every new beginning God is first, and we should think of the world only afterwards, and we should not think of ourselves at all.
-We will be taken care of by that which is above us.
+In every event, in every action and in every enterprise keep God as the first element and principle; the world should be taken into consideration only afterwards; and we have to be taken into consideration as the last element because God was first, the world came afterwards, and we were the last after the world was created, so we cannot take ourselves first.
+Gurudev's teaching is that God is first in everything—in every action, in every enterprise.
+In every new beginning God is first; we should think of the world only afterwards, and we should not think of ourselves at all.
+We will be taken care of by That which is above us.
 If we forget ourselves in the world, the world will take care of us, and if we forget the world in God, God will take care of both the world and ourselves.
-This great dictum should be remembered, and we should try to practice it: God first, world next, yourself last.
+This great dictum should be remembered, and we should try to practise it: God first, world next, yourself last.